 Despite this diversity we have successfully come together as 23 local authorities to identify common strategic priorities which we will work on during 2016/17.

-The Excellence Board, Branch and Sector Led Improvement Board all have Terms of Reference which have been agreed by all 23 local authorities.
+The Executive Board, Branch and Sector Led Improvement Board all have Terms of Reference which have been agreed by all 23 local authorities.